 One and two-bedroom apartments in Muroor are available from Dh32,000 and Dh42,000.
 The rent for studios starts from Dh23,000.

 Al Reem Island

-Al Reem Island, located 600 metres away from the capital's city centre, is the most sought-after area for luxury apartments.
+Al Reem Island, located 600m from the capital's city centre, is the most sought-after area for luxury apartments.

 The mixed-use development, with its combination of luxury apartments, penthouses and villas, is one of Abu Dhabi’s fastest growing residential communities.